sirpalee/awesome-source/README.md

 # awesome-source
-Collection of useful development resources, libraries, guidelines and tutorials.
+Collection of awesome development resources, libraries, guidelines and tutorials.